The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Convergence Testing

 \section{Convergence Testing}

-We assess GA convergence by tracking the 68\% highest–posterior–density (HPD) size of key two–parameter projections as a function of generation.
-For each generation, we compute the semi–major axis of the weighted covariance ellipse in the $(\sigma_2,t_2)$, $(t_1,t_2)$, $(\tau_1,t_2)$, $(\tau_2,t_2)$, and $(\tau_1,\tau_2)$ planes using the top–weighted models from a single GA run (solid curves).
-As shown in Figure~\ref{fig:hpd_convergence}, the 68\% HPD ellipse sizes shrink rapidly in early generations and then plateau, indicating stable convergence of the GA.
-The HPD sizes shrink rapidly in the early generations and then flatten, indicating that the GA transitions from exploration to local refinement rather than continuing to discover new regions of parameter space.
-A second set of curves (dotted lines) shows the same HPD sizes measured from the combined pseudo–posterior used to build the main corner plot in the text (i.e.\ all GA+DEMC runs together).
+We assess the GA convergence by tracking the 68\% HPD size of key two-parameter projections as a function of generation.
+For each generation, we compute the semimajor axis of the weighted covariance ellipse in the $(\sigma_2,t_2)$, $(t_1,t_2)$, $(\tau_1,t_2)$, $(\tau_2,t_2)$, and $(\tau_1,\tau_2)$ planes using the top-weighted models from a single GA run (solid curves).
+As shown in Figure~\ref{fig:hpd_convergence}, the 68\% HPD ellipse sizes shrink rapidly in early generations and then plateau, indicating the stable convergence of the GA.
+A second set of curves (dotted lines) shows the same HPD sizes measured from the combined pseudo-posterior used to build the main corner plot in the text (i.e., all GA+DEMC runs together).
 The dotted curves closely track the solid curves at late generations.
-The agreement between single–run HPD sizes and the combined posterior, together with the monotonic shrinkage and saturation of the HPD envelopes, demonstrates that independent GA realizations converge reliably and consistently to the same region of parameter space.
+The agreement between the single-run HPD sizes and the combined posterior, together with the monotonic shrinkage and saturation of the HPD envelopes, demonstrate that independent GA realizations converge reliably and consistently to the same region of parameter space.